codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers.md

 ---

-To create an effective CI/CD process, it should be possible to trigger a Codefresh pipeline execution not only on code repository events (like `push` or `PR`), but also on any "interesting" CD-related event, coming from some external system.
+To create an effective CI/CD process, it should be possible to trigger Codefresh pipelines not only on code repository events (like `push` or `PR`), but also on any "interesting" CD-related event, coming from some external system.

-Codefresh not only allows you to define different pipelines on a single project but it also offers you the capability to trigger them with completely separate mechanisms.
+Codefresh not only allows you to define different pipelines on a single project but also offers you the capability to trigger them with completely separate mechanisms.
+You can even skip triggering a pipeline by including predefined flags in the commit message.

 ## Codefresh Trigger Types